 Rate CutsThe announcement included guidance on Fed policy decisions going forward as well.
 Powell said that the Fed would continue to keep rates at this level indefinitely.
 He said rates will remain,

-Only one monetary policymaker voted no, preferring to keep the rate at 0.5%.
+“…until it is confident that the economy has weathered recent events and is on track to achieve its maximum employment and price stability goals.”Only one monetary policymaker voted no, preferring to keep the rate at 0.5%.
 The hope was to leave some space in the rates for future reductions.
 All other members of the board agreed to the dramatic cut.

+Quantitative EasingThe additional measures include a substantial quantitative easing commitment as well.
+This was broken down into $500 billion of purchased Treasury bonds and $200 billion in mortgage-backed securities.
 This easing activity is scheduled to begin with $40 billion being purchased on Monday.
 This is coupled with the already enacted $1.5 trillion overnight credit offering, often termed a repo.

+Market ResponseThe markets did not respond as hoped.
+Dow futures dropped another 900 points, as continued fears over the economic impact of the quarantines raged.
+Bitcoin also dropped a smaller percentage, hovering at around $5,300.
 The market’s response reveals that the overall awareness of the economic impact of the virus will continue.
 Traders and investors are apparently aware of the difficulties in the market and the complexities of keeping the economy running during the time of crisis.

 All the information contained on our website is published in good faith and for general information purposes only.
 Any action the reader takes upon the information found on our website is strictly at their own risk.